-At what was expected to be the largest SEMA show to date, held here last week, several 12-volt vendors unveiled fourth-quarter products or previewed sections of their 2005 lineups.
+Las Vegas, Nev.— At the largest SEMA show to date, held here last week, several 12-volt vendors unveiled fourth quarter products or previewed sections of their 2005 lineups.

 Among the show highlights in car A/V was a new version of the Pioneer AVIC-N1, considered the most popular in-dash navigation system this year, and a new custom headrest line from Directed.

 Kenwood also took the wraps off its latest Sirius plug-and-play system and Rosen debuted a new value car video line to replace its Necvox series.

 Pioneer’s new AVIC-N2 is the first aftermarket navigation system to offer satellite-based traffic updates through XM NavTraffic.
 The unit displays traffic incidents and road flow conditions on a 6.5-inch motorized touch screen monitor and graphically displays traffic incidents through icons on a map.
 The system also suggests alternate routes.

 Drivers can touch the screen to display a detailed traffic events list sorted by type or by distance from the driver.The unit also displays traffic flow by different colors — green indicates traffic moving 40 mph and above, yellow from 20 to 40 mph and red at less than 20 mph.
 Additional icons represent scheduled incidents such as road construction and road closures.

 The AVIC-N2 can interface with an optional GEX-P10XMT data and audio receiver to receive the XM NavTraffic service.
 Users must also subscribe to XM premium service for $13.99 a month, which includes standard XM service.